 Gratins are usually prepared in a shallow baking dish.

 Nowadays, cooking Au Gratin became a very popular technique.
-And beside well-known and one of my favorites Scalloped Potatoes (Gratin Dauphinois), cooks around the world started to use this method to prepare meat, seafood or all kinds of different vegetables.
+And beside well-known Scalloped Potatoes or my new favorite Potato and Zucchini Gratin, cooks around the world started to use this method to prepare meat, seafood and all kinds of different vegetables.

 When I made this Eggplant Gratin recipe for the first time, I decided to fry the eggplants.
 And although the final result came out really delicious, but it also was a bit unhealthy.